FAIR PROCESSING AND PRIVACY NOTICE

 - Ensure the quality of personal data processed by the Fire and Rescue Service

 Personal data means any information about a living individual who could be identified.
 This includes name, address, other contact details (e.g. email and telephone numbers), gender, marital status, date and place of birth, nationality, employer, job title and employment history, family details including their relationship to you.
 Certain categories of personal data (special category “sensitive” data) have additional protection under the GDPR.
 The categories are health, criminal convictions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric or data concerning sex life or sexual orientation.
 This privacy notice explains how we use your information and how we protect your privacy to ensure we are complying with our Data Protection Policy.
-The processing of personal data is covered by the General Data Protection Regulation 2016 (GDPR) and UK Data Protection Law.
+The processing of personal data is covered by the United Kingdom General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 Please click on the headings below to find out more:

 To deliver our services effectively, we may need to collect and process personal data about you.
 We collect data using: